krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 ### Initializing a Linked List

-Building a linked list involves two steps: initializing each node object and then establishing the references between nodes.
-Once initialized, we can access all nodes sequentially from the head node via the `next` reference.
+Constructing a linked list is a two-step process: first, initializing each node object, and second, forming the reference links between the nodes.
+After initialization, we can traverse all nodes sequentially from the head node by following the `next` reference.

 === "Python"